Practicing Healthcare With Purpose: Why Medical Professionals Are Choosing HALO in 2026

 Dental and Specialty Providers: Collaborative Care That Matters

-Dental health plays a critical role in overall wellness, yet access to dental care remains a major gap in many communities.
+Dental health plays a critical role in overall wellness, yet there is still a gap in many communities to dental care.
 HALO addresses this by integrating dental services into its care ecosystem.

-Dentists, hygienists, assistants, and dental coordinators can work in both dentistry-focused clinics such as Watt Dental and Southgate Dental, as well as mixed medical-dental locations.
-This collaborative environment allows oral health professionals to work alongside medical teams, improving outcomes for patients with chronic conditions, pain, or unmet preventive needs.
+Dentists, hygienists, assistants, and dental coordinators can work in both dentistry-focused clinics, such as Watt Dental and Southgate Dental, as well as mixed medical-dental locations.
+This collaborative approach allows oral health professionals to work alongside medical teams in the best interest of the patient.

-HALO also supports a range of specialty services, including chiropractic care, podiatry, dermatology, and acupuncture, creating opportunities for specialists who want to practice in a coordinated, patient-centered environment.
+HALO also supports a range of specialty services, including chiropractic care, podiatry, dermatology, and acupuncture.

 Nursing and Care Team Roles With Real Community Impact

 Nurses and medical assistants are central to HALO’s mission.
-Registered Nurses, Licensed Vocational Nurses, and Medical Assistants support care delivery across multiple community clinics, often working with diverse patient populations in accessible neighborhood settings.
+Registered Nurses, Licensed Vocational Nurses, and Medical Assistants support care across multiple community clinics, working with diverse patient populations.

 In addition to traditional clinical roles, HALO nurses play a growing role in telehealth and access expansion.
 Telehealth triage, follow-up care, and patient education allow nurses to help patients navigate services, manage chronic conditions, and stay connected to providers across locations.